In Force — Phase 1 active from 1 May 2026

 • Complete the Renters' Rights Act modules

-• Focus on possession grounds and tenancy management lessons
+• Focus on possession grounds and tenancy management

-TLA SOS support — when you need more than guidance
+TLA SOS support — when you need more than guidance.

-Where a compliance issue is live, a possession case is building, or a dispute needs formal documentation, TLA's SOS services provide direct, practical support at fixed prices.
+Where a compliance issue is live, a possession case is building or a dispute needs formal documentation, TLA's SOS services provide direct, practical support at fixed prices.

 Tenancy Agreement Drafting